top of page

 Asia

 In Myanmar (Burma), NCP works through the Myanmar Baptist Convention to carry out women's development projects, reforestation and girls' education in the southwest delta.
 In the Palaung hill tribe area near Kalaw, we work with Saw Jimmy Zan, our trekking guide and collaborator, to support girls' education, women's development and reforestation.
 See stories and photos from our 2019 Learning Tour here.
+(This was our most recent trip, as there has been conflict there since the military coup in February 2022.
+NCP has sent aid to displaced people, grants for women's programs and for reforestation over these intervening years.)

 United States